keboola/developers-docs/cli/commands/template/test/create/index.md

 ---
-title: Run Template Tests
+title: Create Template Tests
-permalink: /cli/commands/template/test/run/
+permalink: /cli/commands/template/test/create/
 ---

 * TOC
 {:toc}

-**Run [templates](/cli/templates/structure/#template) tests in the [repository directory]((/cli/templates/structure/#repository)).
+**Create [templates](/cli/templates/structure/#template) tests in the [repository directory]((/cli/templates/structure/#repository)).
 See [Tests Structure](/cli/templates/tests/) for more details.**

 ```
-kbc template test run [template] [version] [flags]
+kbc template test create [template] [version] [flags]
 ```

-The command will run tests for a specified template or all templates in the repository (if you don't provide `template` parameter).
+The command will create a test for the specified template.

-If you provide `template` but don't provide `version` parameter, the default version will be used.
+If you don't provide `version` parameter, the default version will be used.

 The command must be run in the [repository directory](/cli/templates/structure#repository).